Please note: The Arnona Deparment at the Iriyah will be closed to the public from February 2 – 26 2023.

-A discount may be obtained, but it will only apply to 100 meters of the apartment.
+A discount may be obtained, however it will only be applied to 100 meters of the apartment.

 Exception: families of ten or more are eligible for a hanacha based on family size.
 A hanacha is granted on ten meters per resident – so a family of eleven can receive a hanacha on 110 meters.

 Exception: if the family living there has 13 children or more, a hanacha may be obtained.